-Editor's message: For an employment right that is so frequently invoked, the rules relating to pregnancy and maternity can be complex and misunderstood.
-It is therefore crucial that employers understand the respective rights and obligations that apply, so that pregnant women and new mothers in the workplace are fully supported.
+Laura Merrylees Editor's message: For an employment right that is so frequently invoked, the rules relating to pregnancy and maternity can be complex and misunderstood.
+It is therefore crucial that employers understand the relevant rights and obligations, so that pregnant women and new mothers in the workplace are fully supported.

 In principle, the position is straightforward.
-Regardless of her length of service, every pregnant employee has the right to take 26 weeks' ordinary maternity leave, followed immediately by 26 weeks' additional maternity leave.
+Regardless of length of service, every pregnant employee has the right to take 26 weeks' ordinary maternity leave, followed immediately by 26 weeks' additional maternity leave.
 However, there is significant detail that goes beyond this basic principle.
-For example, a woman on maternity leave who is made redundant is entitled to priority as far as suitable alternative employment is concerned.
+For example, women on maternity leave (and from 6 April 2024, pregnant employees and those who have returned to work from maternity leave) who are made redundant are entitled to priority as far as suitable alternative employment is concerned.

 Laura Merrylees, Senior employment law editor